 Block Editor Upgrades

 Speaking of, the change to Gutenberg was a big one for many WordPress site owners.
-Good or bad, moving to WordPress 5 meant that site owners had to use the block editor style of working with content or pick a page builder tool from a third-party.
+Whether good or bad, moving to WordPress 5 meant that site owners had to use the block editor style of working with content.
+Or it meant picking a page builder tool from a third-party.

 The latest version of WordPress features some updates + improvements to these blocks + the block editor way of working with content.
 Each time these elements are improved, the better your experience managing a WordPress website will be.

 Do you ever use the “Tools” section of your WordPress site?
 Most business owners don’t + that has a lot to do with the fact that not much lives in that area.
 Until this update.